 10) Start venue finding

 The venue is likely to be a significant percentage spend of your overall budget, it is a key decision that will take time getting right.
-Olivia Parrott, our wedding specialist is dedicated to couples’ venue finding.
-Olivia will listen to what’s most important about a venue to you; whether its location, style, size, the date (therefore availability), or your budget.
+Our wedding specialist is dedicated to couples’ venue finding.
+We will listen to what’s most important about a venue to you; whether its location, style, size, the date (therefore availability), or your budget.
 She will work tirelessly finding you the perfect venue for your wedding.

 - Availability (if you are particular about dates)